cazro/anr-draft/README.md

-# ANR Draft
+# Android Netrunner Discord Draft Bot
-Now for Discord
+Forked from wtodom/anr-draft which works with Slack.

 ## Install